mjrslean/Three-Way-Security/README.md

 ## Basic Operations

-On power-up, the LCD prompt a message *"Security Door lock, Scan your fingerprint first."* If the user correctly scans their fingerprint that has been enrolled in the chip, the blue led lights for a few seconds.
-If not, LCD will prompt a message indicating an error while the red led, and the piezo buzzer will be activated for a few seconds.
-If scanning fingerprint is now successful, the user must tap their card for RFID.
-If the serial number of that card matches the information embedded in the source code, the blue led lights for a few seconds.
-If the serial number doesn't match, LCD will prompt a message indicating an error while the red led, and the piezo buzzer will be activated for a few seconds.
-If scanning the RFID is now successful, the user must type their password via matrix keypad while the blue led lights for a few seconds that is enough to open the solenoid lock.
+Upon powering up, the LCD displays the message, "Security Door locked, Please scan your enrolled fingerprint first."
+If the user successfully scans their enrolled fingerprint, the blue LED will illuminate for a few seconds.
+If the fingerprint scan is unsuccessful, the LCD will prompt an error message while the red LED and piezo buzzer are activated for a few seconds.

+If the fingerprint scan is not successful, the user needs to tap their RFID card.
+If the card's serial number matches the information embedded in the source code, the blue LED will light up for a few seconds.
+If the serial number doesn't match, the LCD will display an error message, and the red LED and piezo buzzer will be activated for a few seconds.

+Once the RFID scan is successful, the user must enter their password via the matrix keypad.
+During this process, the blue LED will light up for a few seconds, indicating that the solenoid lock will open.

-In the alert system, the GSM module will notify the user if someone taps the wrong tag, type the incorrect password, and try to scan their fingerprint that is not enrolled.
-It also notifies the user if the solenoid lock is open and close.
+As part of the alert system, the GSM module will notify the user in the following scenarios: when someone taps the wrong tag, enters an incorrect password, or attempts to scan an unenrolled fingerprint.
+Additionally, it will send notifications when the solenoid lock is opened or closed.

 ## Devices Used